Liam Reddy

 Liam Rhys Reddy (born 8 August 1981) is an Australian professional soccer player who plays as a goalkeeper for NPL WA club Perth RedStar FC.
 He is also currently the goalkeeping coach for the Young Socceroos.

+With 350 appearances, Reddy is the A-League's most capped goalkeeper, and sixth most capped player, and has 90 career clean sheets in the A-League, the second most of any A-League goalkeeper behind Danny Vukovic.

 Early life

 Reddy comes from a successful sports family.
 His father is Australian former rugby league international and St George Dragons forward Rod Reddy, and he is the brother of rugby league player Joel Reddy and Adelaide Thunderbirds netball goalkeeper Bianca Reddy.